EarthEdSTEM/earthed-iot-programs-tutorials/T_Radio_Chat.md

 --------------------------
 1. Use ``||Input: on Button A pressed||`` block to send a message.
 Here it will be a smiley face.
 2. Select a ``||radio: Send string||`` block and add it inside the ``||Input: on Button A pressed||`` block.
-This command sends a text string over the micro:bit's radio.
+This command sends a string (text) over the micro:bit's radio, each .
 3. Add a ``||Basic: Show string||`` block to show that the text has been sent.
 4. Place a 'smiley face' into each place holder.